overwolf/overwolf.github.io/docs/topics/login-with-twitch.md

 ## 2. Open the login window

-When the user click on the "Login with Twitch" button in the app, we open the dedicated login window.
+When the user clicks on the "Login with Twitch" button in the app, we open the dedicated login window.

-As Google (and maybe other services in the future) will discontinue support for sign-in to Google accounts from embedded browser frameworks (e.g., OW browser) starting Jan.
-2021, the best way to go is to send the user to their default browser, and not use the OW browser.

-You can force it using the [force_browser](https://overwolf.github.io/docs/api/manifest-json#force_browser) flag.

 ### 2.1 Check for existing auth token